Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In the quiet coastal community of Santa Barbara (zip code 93106), a family feud simmered beneath the idyllic surface, threatening to fracture decades of shared memories and trust.
 The Ramirez siblings — Elena, Carlos, and Sofia — found themselves embroiled in a bitter dispute over the division of their late father’s estate, valued at approximately $1.2 million.

-The conflict began in early 2023, shortly after the passing of Miguel Ramirez, a beloved local restaurateur who had built a successful business and invested wisely in real estate.
+The conflict began in early 2023, shortly after the passing of the claimant, a beloved local restaurateur who had built a successful business and invested wisely in real estate.
 The bulk of the estate included the family’s historic Mission Street home and a portfolio of rental properties scattered throughout the city.
 Miguel’s will designated equal shares to each child but left the administration of the estate somewhat vague, stirring tensions.

 Elena, the eldest, wanted to sell all properties immediately to fairly divide the proceeds.
 Carlos, the middle child, argued to retain the rental properties, believing they would generate steady income and preserve their father’s legacy.
 Sofia, the youngest and currently living out of state, felt sidelined and pushed for professional management to avoid family bias.
 With emotions high and communication breaking down, the siblings agreed to submit the dispute to arbitration rather than pursuing costly and public litigation.